Cajac/picoCTF-Writeups/picoCTF_2022/Cryptography/transposition-trial.md

 It looks like in each block of three characters the first is shifted to the end of the block.

-Lets write a small Python script called `solve.py` to decode this
+Let's write a small Python script called `solve.py` to decode this
 ```python
 #!/usr/bin/python
 # -*- coding: latin-1 -*-